-VI.
-CONCLUSION
+V. CONCLUSION

-Data-driven beam sweeping (hopping) patterns have been introduced in this paper.
-It is shown that as GRU neural network can predict the CDRs with high accuracy, which is used to adjust the sweeping pattern in the angular domain.
+Data driven beam sweeping (hopping) patterns have been introduced in this paper.
+It is shown that the GRU neural network can predict the CDRs with high accuracy, which is used to adjust the sweeping pattern in the angular domain.
 Although, the pseudo-omni was considered due to the lack of exact user location in the gNB coverage, sweeping with narrow beam can be done if the data reveals more information about the locations.
-The data-driven beam sweeping was demonstrated to significantly reduce the scanning cycle during the initial access with respect to a random starting point in sparsely distributed UE scenario.
-Future research directions are to quantify the access delay of the data-driven sweeping order using the GRU neural network and compare it with a random starting point sweeping considering the detection of the synchronization signals.
-When narrow beams are used to transmit, the synchronization signals they have a higher beamforming gain than pseudo-omni beams and facilitate the selection of the best beam pair between the gNB and UE during the cell search.
+Future research directions are to quantify the access delay of the data driven sweeping order using the GRU neural net and compare it with sequential sweeping.
+When narrow beams are used to transmit the synchronization signals they have a higher beamforming gain than pseudo-omni beams and facilitate the selection of the best beam pair between the gNB and UE during the cell search.